logscope/.github/profile/README.md

 A user manual can be found [here](https://github.com/logscope/frontend/blob/main/logscope_manual.pdf).

-General instructions for installation and use are described in the manual, as well as in the `README.md` files in the frontend and backend repositories below.
+General instructions for installation and use are described in the manual, as well as in the `README.md` files in the frontend and backend repositories.

-An [earlier version](https://github.com/havelund/logscope) of LogScope was implemented in Python around 2008 in pure Python.
+An [earlier version](https://github.com/havelund/logscope) of LogScope was implemented in Python around 2008.